ggioffreda/git-guardian/README.md

       --ansi                     Force ANSI output
-      --no-ansi                  Disable ANSI output -n, --no-interaction           Do not ask any interactive question -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose ...
+      --no-ansi                  Disable ANSI output -n, --no-interaction           Do not ask any interactive question -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, ...

 Help:
  List all known repositories